Blocking ads removes funding from us!

 Under the hood is the Helio G37 from MediaTek, which is supported by 4 GB of RAM.
 There is 64 GB of internal storage, which can be expanded using a microSD card.

-The Proprocessor or the performance is my biggest criticism of the Motorola Moto G22.
-Apps start and close quite slowly and even the start screen stutters and lags appear every second.
-The software is adorned with beautiful animations, but the ProUnfortunately, zessor does not manage to play them back fluently and correctly.
-Unfortunately, the performance is pretty bad, which I have to emphasize very clearly.
-Even with everyday and not complex things, like opening WhatsApp or surfing the Internet, users need a lot of patience.
+The processor or rather the performance is my biggest criticism of the Motorola Moto G22.
+Apps start and close quite slowly and even on the home screen there are stutters and delays that seem to occur every second.
+The software is adorned with beautiful animations, but unfortunately the processor is unable to reproduce them smoothly and correctly.
+The performance is unfortunately pretty poor, which I must emphasize very clearly.
+Even with everyday and not complex things, such as opening WhatsApp or surfing the Internet, users need a lot of patience.
 A Realm 8 and 8i expressly show that you can expect a lot more even for less than 200 euros.
 Shame Motorola.

 Battery - phenomenal runtimes

-The 5.000 mAh battery ensures phenomenal runtimes.
-At the end of the day, with a screen-on-time of 5 to 6 hours, I usually had about 60 left Procent battery left, which is just absolute madness.
-This should really get everyone through two days without a charge, and some might even go as far as three days.
-Kudos to Motorola.
+The 5.000 mAh battery ensures phenomenal battery life.
+At the end of the day, with a screen-on time of 5 to 6 hours, I usually had about 60 percent battery left, which is just absolutely insane.
+That should get everyone through two days without charging, and some might even manage up to three days.
+Big kudos to Motorola.

 The smartphone is fully recharged in about 10 hours with the supplied 2,5 watt power supply unit, which is rather moderate even for 170 euros.